kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 ![PairPlot](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/pairplot.PNG)

 Seaborn Scatter is another way to present spectrum of width and length of each class with each other.
-Getting exactly the same graph as at the begginning only with colour discretion of class.
+Getting exactly the same graph as at the begginning only with colour allowance of class.
 ![SeabornScatter](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/seabornscatter.PNG)